Homepage > Blank IRS 1095-A Template

 Key takeaways

-The IRS 1095-A form is an important document for those who enrolled in a health plan through the Health Insurance Marketplace.
-Here are some key takeaways to consider:
+The IRS 1095-A form is an important document for individuals who have health insurance through the Health Insurance Marketplace.
+Here are key takeaways to consider when filling out and using this form: